bparanj/regexpgen/README.md

 # Regexpgen

-Ruby DSL to generate regular expressions
+Ruby DSL to generate regular expressions.
+Regular expressions are difficult to use, difficult to read, opaque, unmaintainable, and ultimately counterproductive.
+This gem will address these issues.

 ## Installation